runcinatur/runcinatur-docs/docs/introduction.md

 ---
 id: introduction
 title: Introduction
-sidebar_label: Get started with Runcinator
+sidebar_label: Get started with Runcinatur
 ---

-## What is Runcinator?
+## What is Runcinatur?

-Runcinator is a framework for WordPress plugins.
+Runcinatur is a framework for WordPress plugins.
 A way to make plugins more professional and escalable.

 ## Installation

 Using composer

 ```
-composer create-project jjs4ntos/runcinator
+composer create-project jjs4ntos/runcinatur
 ```

 ## Structure

-Runcinator is structured with MVC (Model, View and Controller) :
+Runcinatur is structured with MVC (Model, View and Controller) :

 ### Model
 The models are located in folder src/Models.
 They can represent Entities from your database.